-Level 1 Level 2 Level 3 Level 4 Level 5 Level 6 Analyze proportional relationsl nalyze proportional relationships and use them to solve real-world and mathematical problems.
+Level 1 Level 2 Level 3 Level 4 Level 5 Level 6 Analyze proportional relationship s and use them to solve real-worl d and mathematical problems.
 N.4.10.
 Compute unit rates associated with ratios of fractions, including ratios of lengths, areas and other quantities measured in like or different units.
 For example, if a person walks 1/2 mile in each 1/4 hour, compute the unit rate as the complex fraction 1/2 / 1/4 miles per hour, equivalently 2 miles per hour.
 (7.RP.1) N.4.11.
 Recognize and represent proportional relationships between quantities.
 (7.RP.2) a.
 Decide whether two quantities are in a proportional relationship, e.g., by testing for equivalent ratios in a table or graphing on a coordinate plane and observing whether the graph is a straight line through the origin.
 (7.RP.2a) b.
 Identify the constant of proportionality (unit rate) in tables, graphs, equations, diagrams, and verbal descriptions of proportional relationships.
 (7.RP.2b) [Also see 8.EE.5] c.
 Represent proportional relationships by equations.
 For example, if total cost t is proportional to the number n of items purchased at a constant price p, the relationship between the total cost and the number of items can be expressed as t = pn.
 (7.RP.2c) d.
-Explain what a point (x, y) on the graph of a proportional relationship means in terms of the situation, with special attention to the points (0, 0) and (1, r) where r is the unit rate.
+Explain what a point (x, y) on the graph of a proportional relationship means in terms of the situation, with special attention to the points $(0, 0)$ and $(1, r)$ where r is the unit rate.
 (7.RP.2d)

-Level 1 Level 2 Level 3 Level 4 Level 5 Level 6 N.4.12.
+Level 1 Level 2 Level 3 Level 4 Level N.4.12.
 Use proportional relationships to solve multistep ratio and percent problems.
 Examples: simple interest, tax, markups and markdowns, gratuities and commissions, fees, percent increase and decrease, percent error.
-(7.RP.3) [Also see 7.G.1 and G.MG.2] Number and Quantity Extend the properties of exponent ts to rational exponents.
+(7.RP.3) [Also see 7.G.1 and G.MG.2] Number and Quantity Extend the properties of exponent s to rational exponents.
 N.5.1.
-Rewrite expressions involving radicals and rational exponents using the properties of exponents.
-(N.RN.2) Reason quantitatively and use uni ts to solve problems.
-N.6.1.
-Use units as a way to understand problems and to guide the solution of multi-step problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.
-(N.Q.1) N.6.2.
-Choose a level of accuracy appropriate to limitations on measurement when reporting quantities.
-(N.Q.3) [Also see 8.EE.4]
+Rewrite express radicals and rational express the properties of exporting the properties of exporting the properties of exporting the properties of exponential terms and the properties of exponential terms and terms are applied to the properties of exponential terms are applied to the properties of terms are applied to the properties of exponential ter Reason quantitatively and use uni ts to solve problems.

-Note: Making mathematical models is a Standard for Mathematical Practice (MP.4), and specific modeling standards appear throughout the high school standards indicated by an asterisk ().
+Note: Making mathematical models is a Standard for Mathematical Practice (MP.4), and specific modeling standards appear throughout the high school standards indicated by an asterisk (\).